Augmented Reality examples and use cases in the real world mature and grow each year, with the introduction of new products and software.

 The most notorious AR game to date is Pokémon GO.
 When the game went viral, people went to the streets to capture Pokémons digitally layered in the real world.

-Some board games come with an augmented reality example that allows you view digital graphics and enhancements through your phone’s camera.
+Some board games come with an augmented reality example that allows you to view digital graphics and enhancements through your phone’s camera.

 Apps like Instagram and Snapchat have gone crazy with face filters that allow you to look like someone or something else.
 These apps use augmented reality to read the shape of your face and location of your eyes, nose, and mouth.
 Next, the filter is placed on top and stretched to fit your face shape.